orpheuslummis/defiyieldselect/README.md

 # DeFi yield optimization

+Work done for Bowhead by Orpheus Lummis in January 2021.

-Three components:
+Three main components:

 - Collecting APR and price data (`collect`)
 - Score each pair of curves (`score`)
 - Expose the scores via a Web JSON API (`serve`)

-Work done for Bowhead by Orpheus Lummis in January 2021.

 ## How to run